-The Kyrgyz Republic is located in the north-east of Central Asia, occupying part of the Tien-Shan and Pamir – the chain of Northern Altai.
-Borders are mainly on natural boundaries - the crests of high mountain ranges and rivers, and only in some places down to the plains of Chui, Talas and Fergana Valley.
+The Kyrgyz Republic is located in the north-east of Central Asia, occupying part of the Tien-Shan and the northern chains of the Pamir-Alai mountains.
+Borders are mainly on natural boundaries - the crests of high mountain ranges and rivers, and only in some places down to the plains of Chui, Talas, and Fergana Valley.

-Bishkek City is political, economic, scientific, administrative, historical and cultural center of the Kyrgyz Republic.
-It is also the location of the supreme bodies of state power of the republic, embassies and representative offices of foreign states.
+Bishkek City is the political, economic, scientific, administrative, historical, and cultural center of the Kyrgyz Republic.
+It is also the location of the supreme bodies of state power of the republic, embassies, and representative offices of foreign states.
 The territory of the city is 127.3 square kilometers.

 The Kyrgyz Republic gained its independence on 31 August 1991.
 Kyrgyzstan, as a parliamentary republic, is an independent, secular, democratic and legal state.
-The president is elected by popular vote for a term of 6 years, with no right of re-election for a second term.
-Current president of Kyrgyzstan is Sooronbay Jeenbekov.
+The president is elected by popular vote for a term of 5 years, with the right of re-election for a second term.
+The current president of Kyrgyzstan is Sadyr Japarov.

-In Kyrgyzstan, there are more than 6 million people.
-Of these Kyrgyzs - 72%; Uzbeks - 14%; Russian - 7%; Kazakhs, Tajiks, Uighurs and other ethnic groups - 7%.
+In Kyrgyzstan, there are more than 6.6 million people.
+Of these Kyrgyzs - 74%; Uzbeks - 14%; Russian - 6%; Kazakhs, Tajiks, Uighurs, and other ethnic groups - 6%.
 More than 80 nationalities live in Kyrgyzstan nowadays.

 10 REASONS TO EXPLORE KYRGYZSTAN